Tenderloin Spinach Spirals

-- In a large, bowl, combine the first nine ingredients.
+- In a bowl, combine the first 9 ingredients.
 Set aside.

 - Cut each tenderloin horizontally from the long side to within 1/2 in. of opposite side.
 Open so meat lies flat; cover with plastic wrap.
 Flatten to 1/2-in. thickness; remove plastic wrap.
 Spread the spinach mixture over each tenderloin to within 1 in. of edges.
 Roll up jelly-roll style, starting a long side; tie at 1-in. intervals with kitchen string.

 - Place seam side down on a greased rack in a shallow roasting pan; brush with oil.
-Bake, uncovered, at 425° for 45-60 minutes or until meat reaches desired doneness (for medium-rare, a meat thermometer should read 145°; medium, 160°; well-done, 170°).
+Bake, uncovered, at 425° for 45-60 minutes or until meat reaches desired doneness (for medium-rare, a thermometer should read 135°; medium, 140°; medium-well, 145°).
 Let stand for 10 minutes.

 - Cover and refrigerate until chilled.
 Discard kitchen string; cut into 1/2-in. slices.